Alex Katz: Artistic style

 In the early 1960s, influenced by films, television, and billboard advertising, Katz began painting large-scale paintings, often with dramatically cropped faces.
-Ada Katz, whom he married in 1958, has been the subject of over 250 of his portraits.
+Ada Katz, whom he married in 1958, has been the subject of more than 250 of his portraits.
 To make one of his large works, Katz paints a small oil sketch of a subject on a masonite board; the sitting might take an hour and a half.
 He then makes a small, detailed drawing in pencil or charcoal, with the subject returning, perhaps, for the artist to make corrections.
 Katz next blows up the drawing into a "cartoon", sometimes using an overhead projector, and transfers it to an enormous canvas via "pouncing"—a Renaissance-era technique involving powdered pigment pushed through tiny perforations pricked into the cartoon to recreate the composition on the surface to be painted.
 Katz pre-mixes all his colors and gets his brushes ready.
 Then he paints the canvas—12 ft wide by 7 ft high or even larger—in a session of six or seven hours.